jamf/JamfMigrator/README.md

   <li>The API allows for the creation of multiple packages, with different display names, to reference the same package file name.
 The Jamf Pro console prevents this as there should be a one to one mapping.</li>
   </ul>
 * Saving of objects whos name contains a : (colon) will be saved using a ; (semi-colon).
+* Enabled state of mobile device applications is not handled in the API, as a result all migrated mobile device applications will be enabled on the destination server whether it is enabled or disabled on the source.

 <hr>